MatthewGarner/garden-planner/README.md

   - Reference object placement for accurate scaling
   - Conversion between pixels and real-world dimensions
   - Scale calculation based on reference objects
+- Plant selection interface:
+  - Browse and search plants
+  - Filter by various criteria (sun, water, size, etc.)
+  - View detailed plant information
+  - Select plants for placement
+- Time slider to visualize plants at different growth stages
-- Navigation between pages
+- Navigation between all pages
 - Local storage for saving garden data

-The next step will focus on implementing the plant selection interface and plant placement functionality.
+The next step will focus on implementing the plant placement functionality, which will allow users to position selected plants on their garden image.

 ## Browser Support